christopheryoung/chrisyoung/site/prose/blog/posts/2025-02-09_shredding_your_constitution_in_a_new_york_minute.markdown

 the spending freeze.
 That was all the comment she felt necessary to offer on Trump's first week and a half in power.
-Yesterday's newsletter (February 8th) devoted two of seven items to Trump: First, she complains that the hiring freeze "is playing games with Americans' retirements benefits" on the grounds that staffing shortages are likely to disrupt the provision of benefits.
+Yesterday's newsletter (February 8th) devoted two of seven items to Trump: First, she complains that the hiring freeze "is playing games with Americans' retirement benefits" on the grounds that staffing shortages are likely to disrupt the provision of benefits.
 Her response?
 A press conference "urging" Trump to reverse his decision.
-The second item is another complaint about the funding freeze, culminating in this hilariously anti-climatic passage: "That’s why Kirsten is fighting back.
+The second item is another complaint about the funding freeze, culminating in this hilariously anti-climactic passage: "That’s why Kirsten is fighting back.
 This week, she held a press conference to sound the alarm about the disastrous impact that a funding freeze would have on New Yorkers and called on the president to immediately reverse course."